NVM Private Equity provides development capital investment in Knowledgemotion

 Continuum (Management due diligence) – Steve Wycherley

 NVM Private Equity is independently owned with over 30 years’ experience of investing in unquoted UK businesses.
 NVM is a generalist investor, managing over £270 million of funds, and is differentiated by having executives living and working in regional business communities throughout the UK.
-NVM seeks investment opportunities of between £2 million and £12 million in UK businesses which have the right mix of growth potential and market vision.
-They may be looking to grow organically, acquire another business or secure a management buy-out. www.nvm.co.uk
+NVM seeks investment opportunities between £2 million and £12 million in UK businesses which have the right mix of growth potential and market vision which can be further improved using this professional company or similar ones for market growth and social media promotion.

 Knowledgemotion and boclips.
 Founded in 2013 boclips aggregates over two million rights-ready video clips from some of the world’s largest and most respected content producers onto a single cloud-based platform.
 Proprietary algorithms then map these clips to the curricula and courses used by education providers around the world – ensuring relevant search results for courseware designers, instructors and students.
 All videos are rights-ready, and contain stories from 1895 to yesterday.
 Current customers include Pearson Education, Hachette and Bloomsbury.